Kumquat growing in your backyard?

-Last week we were invited at a Shabbos lunch in Jerusalem, and one of guests mentioned she had a kumquat tree brimming with beautiful and fragrant fruit growing in her backyard, but didn’t know how to use to its fullest.
+This is the lovely sight we were treated to recently.
+We were invited at a Shabbos lunch in Jerusalem, and our hosts had a kumquat tree brimming with beautiful and fragrant fruit growing in their backyard.
+They also mentioned that sadly, they didn’t know how to use to its fullest.

 Please treat it with the reverence it deserves!
 Chinese in origin, it has an intense citrus flavor and a pleasantly bitter bite, and a wonderful floral fragrance, making it equally at home for savory and sweet preparations.
 The whole fruit gets eaten, skin and all.
 Here are some simple recipes that come to mind, no need to be exact here.

-- Kumquat Marmalade.
+- Marmalade.
 1 pound kumquat (about 2 cups), 1 pound lemons (2 nice size), quartered and seeded, 4 cups sugar, 4 cups water, juice of 2 lemons.
 Grind the whole fruit (peel and all) coarsely in a food processor.
 Bring all but last ingredient to a boil in a saucepan.
 Reduce the flame to medium, and cook about 45 minutes, stirring occasionally to prevent scorching.
 Stir in the lemon juice.
 Store in wide-mouth glass jars and refrigerate.
 Makes about 3 pints.

-- Kumquat Chutney.
-2-inch piece fresh ginger, 1 medium onion quartered, 3 cups kumquat, 1 cup cider vinegar, 11/2 cups sugar, 3 tablespoons curry, 1 teaspoon salt, 2 cups water.
+- Chutney: 2-inch piece fresh ginger, 1 medium onion quartered, 3 cups kumquat, 1 cup cider vinegar, 11/2 cups sugar, 3 tablespoons curry, 1 teaspoon salt, 2 cups water.
 In a food processor, finely grind the ginger, onion and kumquat, using the pulse button, making sure you don't turn the mixture to a puree (you want a fine texture).
 Bring the ground mixture and all remaining ingredients to a boil in a saucepan, then reduce the flame to medium, and cook, stirring occasionally, 30 minutes.
 Transfer the mixture to wide-mouth glass jars and refrigerate.
 The mixture will thicken as it cools.
 Makes about 3 pints.

-- Kumquat Cranberry Relish: 2 cups kumquat, 1 cup cranberries, 1/2 cup mint leaves packed, 1/4 cup sugar, good pinch cayenne, Salt and pepper to taste.
+- Cranberry Relish: 2 cups kumquat, 1 cup cranberries, 1/2 cup mint leaves packed, 1/4 cup sugar, good pinch cayenne, Salt and pepper to taste.
 Grind all ingredients in a food processor, using the pulse button.
 Store refrigerated in a glass jar.
 Delicious with roast meat, poultry or fish.

-- Kumquat Salsa: 2 cups kumquat diced small, 1 small onion minced, 1 jalapeno, sliced very thin, 4-5 sprigs cilantro minced, 5-6 sprigs flat parsley minced, 1/4 cup olive oil, salt and pepper to taste.
+- Salsa: 2 cups kumquat diced small, 1 small onion minced, 1 jalapeno, sliced very thin, 4-5 sprigs cilantro minced, 5-6 sprigs flat parsley minced, 1/4 cup olive oil, salt and pepper to taste.
 Combine all ingredients in a bowl.
 Serve as condiment with grilled burgers, steak or chicken.

-- Kumquat Meat Sauce: Strain the cooking liquids of your cooked roast or turkey in a saucepan (about 2 cups: if you don't have quite this amount, complete with water), 1 cup kumquat sliced thin, 1/2 cup dry sherry or sweet vermouth, salt and pepper to taste, 1 sprig rosemary.
+- Meat Sauce: Strain the cooking liquids of your cooked roast or turkey in a saucepan (about 2 cups: if you don't have quite this amount, complete with water), 1 cup kumquat sliced thin, 1/2 cup dry sherry or sweet vermouth, salt and pepper to taste, 1 sprig rosemary.
 Bring all ingredients to a boil in a saucepan, and cook on a high flame about 5 minutes, or a little longer, until the sauce is thick and syrupy.
 Discard the rosemary.
 Serve over sliced meat or poultry.